Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 .. _a really basic Flask app: https://github.com/Kwpolska/flask-demo-app

 The app will be installed somewhere under the ``/srv`` directory, which is a great place to store things like this.
-I’ll choose ``/srv/myapp`` for this tutorial, but for real deployments, you should use sometihing more distinguishable — the domain name is a great idea.
+I’ll choose ``/srv/myapp`` for this tutorial, but for real deployments, you should use something more distinguishable — the domain name is a great idea.

 If you don’t use Flask, this tutorial also has instructions for other web frameworks (Django, Pyramid, Bottle) in the configuration files; it should be adjustable to any other WSGI-compliant framework/script nevertheless.